 The basic earnings per share are computed by dividing the net profit for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
 Diluted EPS is computed by dividing the net profit after tax by the weighted average number of equity shares considered for deriving basic EPS and also weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
 Dilutive potential equity shares are deemed converted as of the beginning of the period, unless issued at a later date.
-Dilutive potential equity shares are determined independently for each period presented.
-The number of equity shares and potentially dilutive equity shares are adjusted for bonus shares, as appropriate.
+Dilutive potential equity shares and potentially dilutive equity shares are adjusted for bonus shares, as appropriate.